Daveroyz/3D_Maze/Readme.md

 ![maze1notex](https://github.com/Daveroyz/3D_Maze/assets/124052586/f51e97c5-5e60-4e0a-aa37-48ee9632a17e)

 The Maze
 The Maze is a 3D Maze game that uses ray casting to render a 2D map into a 3D world!

 The Maze was written was written in C ussing SDL2 library.
 Deveploment was performed using Ubuntu 14.04 LTS - gcc (Ubuntu 4.8.4-2ubuntu1~14.04) 4.8.4

-About SDL2
-Simple DirectMedia Layer is a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.
-It is used by video playback software, emulators, and popular games including Valve's award winning catalog and many Humble Bundle games.

 Instalation
 Install SDL2 and SDL2_Image on ubuntu operating system git clone the game repository.